-Kakadu to Uluru
+Kakadu to Uluru leg

-After leaving the scenic sites and attractions of Kakadu and Cooinda Lodge we head south through Katherine, arriving in Mataranka over 400km later.
+An iconic and remarkable road trip from the top of the Northern Territory to the bottom witnessing ‘the rock’.
+Leaving the scenic sites and attractions of Kakadu and Cooinda Lodge we head south through Katherine, arriving in Mataranka over 400km later.
 After hearing some great reviews we decided to stop in at a new campground called Little Roper Stockcamp.
 They offer powered and unpowered sites and have some quirky amenities.

 The best thing about this camp is that they put on a Billy Tea and delicious Johnny Cakes every morning.
 It's a great way to socialise with other campers and have a wicked morning tea.
 A couple of times a week they also put on a big roast dinner which we heard was amazing food (unfortunately we weren't around for this).